+The educational scenario in the villages is quite impressive and Mizoram has one of the highest rural literacy rates in India.
 The governmental authorities have established several government primary schools in the villages of Mizoram to provide primary education.
-The educational scenario in the villages is quite impressive and Mizoram has one of the highest rural literacy rates in India.
-After completing the primary and secondary education, the people in the villages of Mizoram can opt for higher education as well.
 Many colleges and universities are established in the urban areas to provide higher education.
 However, the governmental authorities are constantly striving to further improve the educational status of the villages of Mizoram.

 Most people living in the villages of Mizoram are dependent on agriculture to earn their livelihoods.
 The most interesting feature of agriculture in the villages of Mizoram is the Jhum or shifting cultivation.
 The even distribution of rainfall and the fertile temperate soil in the villages have facilitated extensive Jhum cultivation in Mizoram.
 The villagers in Mizoram cultivate the major crops like paddy, beans, cucumber, maize, arum, sesame, mustard, cotton, etc. by practising Jhum cultivation.
 They also cultivate the other crops like sugarcane, tapioca, oilseeds, soybean and the pulses like cowpea, French beans, rice beans, etc. Bamboo cultivation is also one of the major features of agriculture in the villages of Mizoram.

-Apart from agriculture, the people in the villages of Mizoram are also engaged in the food processing industry.
-It is one of the major sources of employment in the rural areas of Mizoram.
-The agro-climatic conditions in the villages are quite helpful in cultivation of fruits, vegetables and spices and the food processing sector plays an important role in the production of these horticultural products.
-The villagers in Mizoram are also engaged in the other industries like mines and minerals, handloom and handicraft, tourism, energy sector, etc. Practice of traditional medicines is another major occupation in the villages of Mizoram.
+The villagers in Mizoram are also engaged in the other industries like mines and minerals, handloom and handicrafts, tourism, energy sector, etc. Practice of traditional medicines is another major occupation in the villages of Mizoram.

-The major festivals celebrated in the villages of Mizoram include Chapchar, Mim Kut, Pawl Kut, Thalfavang Kut, Christmas, Easter, etc. Folk songs, traditional dances are vibrant performances are an integral part of the Mizo festivals.
-The most popular dance forms performed in the villages of Mizoram are Khuallam, Cheraw, Sarlamkai/Solakia, Chailam, Chawnglaizawn, Chheihlam, Tlanglam, Zangtalam, etc. The dances are also accompanied by few musical instruments like the gong and drum.
-Apart from performing the traditional dance forms, the villagers in Mizoram also wear their traditional dresses during the festivals.
-The most notable traditional clothing worn by the Mizo people include Puanchei (the most colourful costume worn by every Mizo lady), Kawrchei (a distinctive blouse of the Mizo ladies), Ngotekherh (this traditional puan worn round the waist), Hmar am (a small hand woven cloth of handspun cotton and indigo dye), etc.
+The major festivals celebrated in the villages of Mizoram include Chapchar, Mim Kut, Pawl Kut, Thalfavang Kut, Christmas, Easter, etc. Folk songs, traditional dances are vibrant performances which are an integral part of the Mizo festivals.
+The most popular dance forms performed in the villages of Mizoram are Khuallam, Cheraw, Sarlamkai or Solakia, Chailam, Chawnglaizawn, Chheihlam, Tlanglam, Zangtalam, etc.